MidnightDreamerX17/skill20/Optional/Feats.md

 - **Athletic** - The character gains a bonus of +2 to climbing, swimming, running, and other activities for extended periods of time.
 - **Augment Summoning** - The character's summons gain a bonus of +1 to experience level.
 - **Autonomous** - The character gains a bonus of +2 to Knowledge (Psionics) checks, and concentration checks for both magic and psionics.
+- **Black Magic of Betrayal** (requires Metamagic (INT) skill and Evil alignment) - The character gets one free Betrayal Metamagic per day per 2 caster levels of their lowest-skilled magic type.
+Betrayal Metamagic acts as either *Empower Spell* or *Extend Spell*, chosen when spellcasting begins.
+The spell causes 2d6 negative energy damage to one ally within line-of-sight, chosen by the user.
+The ally can make an Intelligence saving throw for half damage.
+- **Black Magic of Darkness** (requires Metamagic (INT) skill and Evil alignment) - The character gets one free Darkness Metamagic per day per 2 caster levels of their lowest-skilled magic type.
+The Darkness Metamagic causes half of a spell's damage to be negative energy.
+- **Black Magic of Fear** (requires Metamagic (INT) skill and Evil alignment) - The character gets one free Fear Metamagic per day per 2 caster levels of their lowest-skilled magic type.
+The Fear Metamagic causes a spell to inflict the *shaken* status on hit.
+- **Black Magic of Hunger** (requires Metamagic (INT) skill and Evil alignment) - The character can take 1 point of Constitution damage for 1 day, in order to memorize one additional spell for that day.
+This Constitution damage cannot be healed except by the passage of time.
+- **Black Magic of Pain** (requires Metamagic (INT) skill and Evil alignment) - The character gets one free Pain Metamagic per day per 2 caster levels of their lowest-skilled magic type.
+The Pain Metamagic causes a spell to inflict the *sickened* status on hit.
 - **Blessed Attribute** (specific) (requires Experience Level 5) - One of the character's attributes is increased by 1.
-This feat can be taken once per attribute.
+This feat can only be taken once per attribute.
 - **Blessed Attribute, Improved** (specific) (requires Experience Level 10) - One of the character's attributes is increased by 1.
-This feat can be taken once per attribute.
+This feat can only be taken once per attribute.
 - **Blessed Attribute, Greater** (specific) (requires Experience Level 15) - One of the character's attributes is increased by 1.
-This feat can be taken once per attribute.
+This feat can only be taken once per attribute.
 - **Blessed Attribute, Superior** (specific) (requires Experience Level 20) - One of the character's attributes is increased by 1.
-This feat can be taken once per attribute.
+This feat can only be taken once per attribute.
 - **Blind Fight** - The character does melee fighting normally while blind.
-- **Blind Fight, Greater** (requires Blind Fight) - The character does ranged fighting normally while blind.
+- **Blind Fight, Greater** (requires Blind Fight) - The character does fighting involving reach weapons normally while blind.
+- **Blind Fight, Superior** (requires Blind Fight, Greater) - The character does ranged fighting normally while blind.
 - **Body Builder** - The character's minimum dice rolls for maximum Hit Points are increased by 1.
 This means that they can roll a 2 through 6 on each die.
 If combined with *Toughness*, the total result is that a 3 through 6 could be rolled per die.
 - **Body Fuel** - You can burn a point of Strength, Dexterity, and Constitution (for a total of 3 attribute points burned) in order to regain 2 Psionic Power Points.
 This is considered 1-day ability drain.
 - **Boost Construct** - You can craft constructs in the astral plane at one experience level higher.